 Meditation can be as easy as finding a sliver of space and opening an app.
 Apps and online programs are a great way to dip your toe into a practice without committing to an expensive class or taking up much time.
-There are countless free, guided meditations online.
-These meditation apps are a great place to start.
+There are countless free, guided meditations online..

 Set aside a couple minutes to doodle.
 You’ll get the creative juices flowing and let your mind take a break.
 Does drawing stress you out?
 Shamelessly invest in a coloring book, adult or otherwise.
 You’ll have the perk of accomplishing something without having to face a blank page.

 Being outside does wonders for anxiety.
 Pay attention to the sounds around you, the feel of the wind against your skin, and the smells around you.
 Keep your phone in your pocket (or better yet, at home), and do your best to stay in the moment by focusing on your senses and your environment.
 Start with a short jaunt around the block and see how you feel.

 You only need 10 seconds to do this practice from author and former Google pioneer Chade-Meng Tan.
 Throughout the day, randomly wish for someone to be happy.
 This practice is all in your head.
 You don’t have to tell the person, you just have to set the positive energy.
 Try it on your commute, at the office, at the gym, or while you wait in line.
 Bonus points if you find yourself annoyed or upset with someone and you stop and (mentally) wish them happiness instead.
 With eight Nobel Peace Prize nominations, Meng might be onto something.

 Not just from the screen in front of you (although definitely do that too), but at the stars.
 Whether you are taking out the trash or coming home late, pause and take a few deep breaths into your belly as you look up at the stars.
 Let the cosmos remind you that life is bigger than your worries or inbox.